kiikuchi/mWebSocket/README.md

 # mWebSocket
 mWebSocket aims to implement the client portion of the [WebSocket Standard](https://tools.ietf.org/html/rfc6455) in mSL for mIRC and AdiIRC.
-It is not, however, a fully featured HTTP client.
-As such it will not follow HTTP redirects or process non-websocket related responses.
+It is not, however, a fully featured HTTP client and as such will not follow HTTP redirects or process non-websocket related responses.
-&nbsp;
-The project is currently in a very alpha stage but is being routinly updated.
 &nbsp;
 If you appreciate the work done, consider donating via paypal: froggiedafrog@aim.com